 Please Note: The opinions expressed in these reviews are the author's and do not necessarily reflect the views of Unicorn Trails Ltd. These reviews are "directly from the horses mouth" and unedited.
 Unicorn Trails may make additional comments for clarification clearly identified in red.

 Review received from SS of Kyalami on 05/08/2015

 Welcoming and introduction of the guide.
 Dinner and accommodation at the hotel Finca Los Llanos***.

-You will start by climbing up along a bridle path with views of the village of Trevelez, to the track which will take you to the Bina Ravine where after few meters you take the Sulayr path to climb through oak woods again to the top of the Loma del Jabalí, with stunning views of the Trevélez and Guadalfeo valleys.
+You will start by climbing up along a bridle path with views of the village of Trevelez, to the track which will take you to the Bina Ravine where after few metres you take the Sulayr path to climb through oak woods again to the top of the Loma del Jabalí, with stunning views of the Trevélez and Guadalfeo valleys.
 Later on you ride to Las Alcubillas for a picnic.
 With an altitude of 2.240m is the highest point of your itinerary for this journey with a magnificent panoramic vista of the foothills of the Sierra Contraviesa and Lújar opposite.
-On a clear day, you can even see right across the Mediterranean to Morocco.
+On a clear day, you can even see right across the Mediterranean to Africa.
 You ride now by a track and along a bridle path descending through pine woods with views of the villages of the Poqueira Valley that leads you to Bubion.
-A 5 hour ride.
-Farewell dinner in a local restaurant and accommodation at the hotel Finca Los Llanos*** in Capileira
+Farewell dinner in a local restaurant and accommodation at the hotel Finca Los Llanos*** in Capileira.
+5 hours riding.